Odsal Stadium: 1933–1935: Construction and opening

-To be able to turf the pitch, and other areas, a turf fund was put into place which raised a total of £900 to cover the work.
-A stand was erected at the cost of £2,000, which was paid for by the Rugby Football League.
+To be able to turf the pitch and other areas, a turf fund was put into place that raised a total of £900 to cover the work.
+A stand was erected at the cost of £2,000, which was paid for by the RFL.
 It held 1,500 on a mixture of benches and tip-up seats.

-The ground was officially opened by Sir Joseph Taylor, President of Huddersfield on 1 September 1934.
+The ground was officially opened by Sir Joseph Taylor, President of Huddersfield, on 1 September 1934.
 His club went on to beat the hosts 31–16, Australian winger Ray Markham scoring four tries in front of an estimated 20,000.
 The clubhouse and dressing rooms were officially opened before a match against Hull F.C. on 2 February 1935.
 Contemporary pictures show that as late as August 1935 the banking on the Rooley Avenue side was still being created.